sjaehn/BWidgets/BWidgets/README.md

 The size of a created widget can be changed using `resize()` and is returned by `getExtends()`, `getWidth()`, or `getHeight()`.
-The parameter-free `resize()` methods tries to fit the widget size to its content.
-Parameter-free `resize()` will resize the widget to (0, 0) if it has got no children and no content with a restricted size.
+The parameter-free `resize()` methods tries to optimize (or minimalize, depending on the widget type) the widget size and to fit the widget size to its content.
+The parameter-free `resize()` may resize the widget to (0, 0) if it has got no children and no visualizable content.

 ### Style